2026 United States federal budget: Continuing resolution proposals

-Later developments
+Further negotiations

 On September 20, 2025, after the two failed votes in the Senate, Moderate Republican Lisa Murkowski of Alaska, who voted against both proposals, released a framework for a continuing resolution to keep the government open until November 21, 2025.
 The framework calls for a one year extension of Affordable Care Act tax credits, $30 million in funding for the Corporation for Public Broadcasting to be prioritized for rural NPR stations, and funding programs cut by the Office of Management and Budget's September 2025 pocket rescission.

 Senate minority leader Chuck Schumer and House minority leader Hakeem Jeffries, both Democrats from New York, announced plans to meet with President Trump on Thursday, September 25 to negotiate a continuing resolution.
 However, on September 23, Trump canceled the meeting through a post on Truth Social.
 In the post, President Trump wrote after "reviewing the details of the unserious and ridiculous demands" from Democrats "I have decided that no meeting with their Congressional Leaders could possibly be productive."

 On September 24, 2025, the Office of Management and Budget, an office within the Executive Office of the President of the United States, released a memo requesting federal agencies prepare "reduction in force" plans in the case of a government shutdown.

 President Trump hosted a meeting with Speaker Mike Johnson, Senate majority leader John Thune, Senate minority leader Chuck Schumer and House minority leader Hakeem Jeffries on Monday, September 29 to negotiate a continuing resolution.
 No progress was made.

 On September 30, 2025, hours before the shutdown began, the Senate voted again on the Democratic and Republican plans.
 The Democratic plan again failed on party lines (47 in favor, 53 against).
 All Republicans except Paul, along with Democrats Catherine Cortez Masto of Nevada and John Fetterman, as well as Angus King of Maine, an independent who caucuses with Democrats, voted for the Republican plan, which thus failed 55–45.
 Despite receiving a majority of votes in the Senate, the Republican failed to pass because it could not overcome a 60-vote filibuster.
 After the votes, the Office of Management and Budget directed agencies to execute their shutdown plans.